The Shape of Water (2017)

 - The film opens as we go through a home that appears to be underwater.
 We hear the voice of a man named Giles (Richard Jenkins) mention the story of a princess, the one she loved, and the monster that threatened to tear them apart.

-Baltimore, 1960's - Elisa Esposito (Sally Hawkins) is a mute woman who lives alone but frequently spends time with Giles, her neighbor.
+Elisa Esposito (Sally Hawkins) is a mute young woman who lives alone but frequently spends time with Giles, her middle-aged bachelor neighbor, who lives next door to her in another small apartment overhead a local movie theater.
 She works at the Occam Aerospace Research Center as a janitor with her friend Zelda Fuller (Octavia Spencer).
-During their shift, a vessel is brought into the facility containing a valuable asset.
+During their daily night shift, a vessel is brought into the facility containing a valuable asset.
 Elisa goes near the vessel, and something bumps against it from inside.

-Giles takes Elisa to his favorite pie shop where he frequently gets key lime pie.
-Elisa doesn't like it, but Giles enjoys the pie, as well as the conversations he has with the shop's "Pie Guy" (Morgan Kelly), whom Giles has a crush on.
+In the morning after work, Giles takes Elisa to his favorite pie shop where he frequently gets key lime pie.
+Elisa doesn't like it, but Giles enjoys the pie, as well as the conversations he has with the shop's "Pie Guy" (Morgan Kelly), whom the closeted homosexual Giles has a crush on.
 We also see Giles working on an ad design for a jello product for the company that he used to work for before being suspended, apparently because of a drinking problem.

 At work, Elisa and Zelda are cleaning a bathroom when Colonel Richard Strickland (Michael Shannon) comes in and splashes some water after washing his hands before he uses the urinal.
 A while later, the ladies hear a scream coming from another room, and Strickland emerges with two fingers missing from his left hand.
 Elisa and Zelda must clean the blood in the room where they are keeping the new "asset".
 Elisa splashes a bucket of water on the floor, and Strickland's fingers come out from under a shelf.
 Elisa packs them in a bag to send to the hospital with him.

 Elisa discovers that the Asset (Doug Jones) is a fish-like humanoid creature.
 She becomes fascinated by it and starts sneaking into the enclosure to spend time with it.
-Elisa feeds it hard-boiled eggs, teaches it sign language, and plays music records to listen to.
+Over the next few days, Elisa feeds it hard-boiled eggs, teaches it sign language, and plays music records to listen to.
 She hides when she hears someone enter.
 It's Strickland, coming to torture the Asset by zapping it with a cattle prod, merely to taunt it out of spite for his fingers.

 Elisa becomes fearful for the Asset's safety and lets Giles know that she wants to help it.
 Giles doesn't think it's a good idea, but Elisa sees no difference between the creature and herself as they are both individuals that are unlike regular people, and she is worried that if she does nothing, it will die.

 Giles pays another visit to the pie shop.
 He starts a friendly conversation with Pie Guy until Giles reaches out to touch his hand, and the man reacts angrily.
-It gets worse when an African-American couple enters and he tells them they can't sit at the counter.
-Giles is also told to leave.
+It gets worse when an African-American couple enters and the racist and homophobic Pie Guy tells them they can't sit at the counter.
+Giles is also told to leave and not return.

-Giles decides to help Elisa break out the Asset and uses his skills to decorate a van and make a fake ID.
+Hurt and angry over being rejected and having to live his life in the closet out of fear in this homophobic society, Giles decides to help Elisa break out the Asset and uses his skills to decorate a van and make a fake ID for himself.
 Elisa initiates their plan by turning cameras away from the enclosure.
 She sneaks the Asset into a laundry hamper and wheels it away while Giles drives into the facility.
 Zelda is leaving work, but realizes what Eliza is up to.

 At the same time, Hoffstetler is also preparing to take action, apparently to carry out his orders, but he discovers Elisa's plan and decides to help her.
 He shuts down power with a bomb device and uses a syringe on a guard.
 Strickland rushes to the exit, but is too late.
 Helped by Zelda and Hoffstetler, Elisa gets the creature inside the van, and Giles drives them away, wrecking Strickland's new car in the process.